 What exactly is a Certificate Holder?
 And why does my client want to be one?

-If someone wants to be listed as a certificate holder, that simply means that they want to keep tabs on your insurance and make sure that they are protected from any excess liability.
+If someone wants to be listed as a business insurance certificate holder, that simply means that they want to keep tabs on your insurance and make sure that they are protected from any excess liability.
 Companies usually have set requirements for the contractors that they work with and require proof of coverage before work begins on the project.
 When a company or individual is listed as the certificate holder, they will be notified if your policy is canceled for any reason.
 Your certificate holders want to make sure that you have and keep your insurance in force throughout the entirety of your contract, not just in the beginning.

 So enough with the insurance speak, what does my COI need to look like?